John Martyn Roberts: Life

 He was born in Wales on 2 August 1806 the son of Caroline Yalden of Lovington and her husband, John Roberts.
 He studied science at the University of Edinburgh.

 In 1840 he was elected a Fellow of the Royal Society of Edinburgh.
 His proposer was Sir John Robison.

 In 1864 he patented an invention to spin wool.
 He also in the same year patented a device to reduce friction on ships propellers but this lapsed in 1867 due to non-payment of the £50 stamp duty.

 He died on 8 September 1878.
-He is buried in Llangenny Churchyard with his son beneath a majestic ornately decorated obelisk.
+He is buried in Llangenny Churchyard along with his son.

-He was a deeply caring man whose innovations characterise a most humanitarian inventor of science but who sadly, lies unknown, forgotten and uncelebrated in "The Land of his Mothers & Fathers".